Adekolaau/Polished-data-hub/README.md

 * __Data Source:__ Dataleum
 * __Tools:__ Power BI

+## Project: Strategic Insights Dashboard: Unveiling Sales Performance Patterns at Emily Computers

+This project represents a significant milestone in my pursuit of leveraging data analytics, particularly in the context of the completed sales performance analysis in the sales domain.

+__Key Points__

+* __Data Source:__ Dataleum
+* __Tools:__ Power BI

 __Highlights__

-* Generated insights and practical recommendations on office supplies and sales for Royalty Limited.
+* Generated insights and practical recommendations on Sales Performance Patterns at Emily Computers.
 * Created a dashboard to communicate findings effectively.